Bullies And God

 Understanding Discouragement

 To be discouraged is to be disheartened.
 The dictionary describes discouragement as being deprived of courage, hope, or confidence.
-Many variables prompt discouragement including disapproval, rejection, and intimidation.
-It can come through outside forces pressing in, or, result from inward turmoil of perception and feelings.
+Many variables contribute to discouragement, including disapproval, rejection, and intimidation.
+It can come through outside forces pressing in or result from inward turmoil of perception and feelings.

 A common characteristic of discouragement is the inability to move forward.
-For instance, if a person works diligently on a project and their efforts go unrecognized or criticized they might feel a lack of energy or motivation to continue on.
-When this takes place, the person’s expectations become disappointed, and their motivation becomes deflated.
+For instance, if someone works diligently on a project that continually goes unrecognized or criticized, they might lack the energy or incentive to continue.
+When this occurs, the person may become disappointed and mentally deflated.
 If this happens repeatedly, they may experience a strong sense of failure.
 This can apply to any arena in life.

-What most people don’t realize is that discouragement is one of the biggest 389288628_e46271e96b_ostrategies Satan uses to immobilize our contribution in life.
-God has given each of us gifts and talents to share in this world.
-Discouragement is the devil’s way of not only stealing what could be our best efforts in present times, but ultimately our future as well.
-Hence, a person who struggles with discouragement often settles for less because doubting and nagging feelings plague them and they wonder–what’s the use?
+What most people don’t realize is that discouragement is one of the most significant strategies Satan uses to immobilize our contribution in life.
+God has given each one of us unique gifts and talents to share in this world.
+Discouragement is the devil’s way of not only stealing what could be our best efforts in present times but, ultimately, our future as well.
+Hence, a person who struggles with discouragement often settles for less because doubting and nagging feelings plague them, and they wonder—what’s the use?